ipop-project/ipop-project.github.io/wiki/Notes-on-Working-with-IoT-Devices.md

 Remember to run it with `sudo` to get the platform details.
 Do NOT repeat it multiple times or for a very large subnet.
 The system may get blocked in the network because of spamming.

+## OpenWRT root Partition Size

+Resize the root partition on OpenWRT SD card using GParted after writing the image on the SD card.

 ## Install Packages on OpenWRT

 For instance, `gcc`: